What is ocular myasthenia gravis?

 How is ocular myasthenia gravis diagnosed?

-To diagnose ocular myasthenia gravis, an eye doctor will examine the eyes and ask about symptoms.
+To diagnose OMG, an eye doctor will examine the eyes and ask about symptoms.
 They will compare performance of the eye muscles when they are rested and when they are tired.
-If the eye doctor believes that MG may be causing the symptoms, they will refer the patient to a neurologist.
+If the eye doctor believes that MG may be causing the symptoms, they will refer the patient to a neurologist or neuro-ophthalmologist.

-The neurologist may use a needle to send a small electrical charge into the muscle.
-This is a diagnostic test called an electromyogram.
-The physician will measure the amount of electrical activity that appears when the muscle is at rest and contracted.
-This will help them identify how the muscle responds to stimulation.
+The neurologist may use a diagnostic test called an electromyogram to measure the amount of electrical activity that appears when the muscle is at rest and contracted.
+This can help them identify how the muscle responds to stimulation.

-There is also a blood test to check for systemic myasthenia gravis.
+There is also a blood test to check for MG.
 The test measures the number of anti-acetylcholine receptor antibodies.
 However, this test is less accurate in cases of ocular myasthenia gravis.
-A negative result does not necessarily mean the patient is negative for ocular MG.
+A negative result does not necessarily mean the patient is negative for OMG.

 What are the treatment options for ocular myasthenia gravis?

-Treatment of ocular myasthenia gravis depends on the particular symptom and its impact on quality of life.
-For cosmetic concerns, the physician may recommend treatments that are non-pharmaceutical.
+Treatment of OMG depends on the particular symptom and its impact on quality of life.
+For cosmetic concerns, the doctor may recommend treatments that are non-pharmaceutical.

 Ptosis